 How much should I give?

 This is a goodwill donation – not an obligation – and is simply a way to provide you with the possibility of showing your local services that you appreciate them.
 Give according to your means.
-Five euros is a handsome donation indeed, but a couple of euros from several hundred residents in a village also works out to a splendid sum in the end.
-Some may give ten euros to the local fire service – you never know when you may need them, and many of them are volunteers.
+Five to fifteen euros is a handsome donation indeed, but a couple of euros from several hundred residents in a village also works out to a splendid sum in the end.
+Some may give a larger amount to the local fire service – you never know when you may need them, and many of them are volunteers.

 What if I don’t buy their calendar?

-Personally, I have never had anything but smiles, goodwill and a friendly handshake, whether I’ve given one euro or ten euros……or nothing at all very occasionally when I already have a stack building up on my desk.
-However, photos of hunky fireman (and women) in uniform staring down at me as I drink my breakfast cuppa have got to be worth a euro or two, don’t you think so ladies?
+Personally, I have never had anything but smiles, goodwill and a friendly handshake, (pre-covid) whether I’ve given one euro or ten euros, and just occasionally, when I already have a stack building up on my desk, I have said no thank you, depending on the service.
+That is your right.

 Do remember also that your local bank, insurance, butcher, baker and candlestick maker will probably have a free calendar to give you to remind you that you are a valued customer.
 Often they will propose a very useful wall or desk agenda – particularly nice if you have already been visited by the local services, and are a bit ‘calendar-bound’.
 A different format can make a refreshing change.
 If they don’t ‘propose’ it to you, do ask for one – they might just have forgotten to suggest it – and remember, you have probably already paid for it ten times over in your bank charges!!!